maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ```

 - **NOTE: A slice with zero-length and zero-capacity is different from a `nil` slice**
-  - Comparing the 2 will returns `false`
+  - Comparing the 2 will return `false`
   - Comparing a `nil` to a `nil` returns `true`
   - *For simplicity, favor `nil` slice*
   - **A zero-length slice is only useful when converting a slice to JSON**